-The SI system of units is to be used except that the ångström (symbol Å, defined as 10^{-10} m) is preferred to the nanometre (nm) or picometre (pm).
-Recommended prefixes of decimal multiples should be used rather than ' $\times 10^n$ '.
+The International System of Units (SI) is used except that the ångström (symbol Å, defined as 10^{-10} m) is generally preferred to the nanometre (nm) or picometre (pm) as the appropriate unit of length.
+Recommended prefixes of decimal multiples should be used rather than '×10".